omegapointnorge/adventofcode-slackbot/README.md

 This is a script checks a leaderboard every 15 minutes and if there is a change since last time it posts the scores to a slack channel.

+I'm currently rewriting this to Go and Azure Function, see the `feature/azure-go-function` branch.

 ## Secrets